agroshvillis/VizAn/docs/MANUAL.rst

 Reactions are representing enzyme conversion of metabolites.
 This is done using straight or Bezier line elements in InkScape.
 How to draw reactions is described in section ???.
-To get more precise information from visualization tool the tooltip is used.
+To get more precise information from visualisation tool the tooltip is used.
 ScrumPy or CobraPy do not contain necessary data for tooltip window visualisation, then this information needs to bee filled as reaction (shape) element class.